PhD Programme in Political Science

 General eligibility is possessed by anyone who has obtained a degree at advanced level, fulfilled course requirements for at least 240 ECTS points, of which at least 60 ECTS points at advanced level, or otherwise acquired equivalent knowledge in Sweden or abroad.

 For special eligibility for admission to graduate studies in political science the applicant is required to have satisfactory results on courses carrying 90 ECTS points in political science.
 Special eligibility is also possessed by anyone who has otherwise acquired equivalent knowledge in Sweden or abroad.
-More details on required qualifications can be found in section 2 of the general syllabus (Swedish only).
+More details on required qualifications can be found in the general curriculum

 Applicants who meet the minimal requirements for admission are evaluated based on their expected ability to profit from advanced graduate training and to produce, with proper training, independent high-quality academic research.
 Consequently, the evaluation is primarily based on submitted examples of the applicant’s prior research production.